Motor racing-Russell puts Mercedes back on top in Miami practice | Sports-Games

 Motor racing-Russell puts Mercedes back on top in Miami practice

-Russell's seven-times world champion team mate Lewis Hamilton was eighth and fourth fastest respectively in the two sessions.
-"I think it's been an encouraging start to the weekend," said Mercedes trackside engineering director Andrew Shovlin.

 George Russell put his revived Mercedes team back on top of the Formula One timesheets with the fastest lap in second practice for the inaugural Miami Grand Prix on Friday.
-In a boost for the champions who have wrestled with a 'porpoising' car in the first four races, the Briton was 0.106 of a second faster than Ferrari's overall leader Charles Leclerc.
+In a boost for the champions who have wrestled with a 'porpoising', or bouncing, car in the first four races, the Briton was 0.106 of a second faster than Ferrari's overall leader Charles Leclerc.

 Red Bull's world champion Max Verstappen, who was third in first practice, failed to set a time in the second session after his car suffered an hydraulics problem and the brakes overheated.
 "He's had a horrible day," said team boss Christian Horner.
 "It's frustrating not to have that track time."